 All of that does not matter at the start.
 Accept the fact people will look for good artwork elsewhere for the time being, artists will take their business to other shows who already have a reputation and do expect to sell minimum of your dispalyed work.

-The Golden Rule – No Art Can Sell Itself at Art Fairs
+The Golden Rule – No Art or Artist Can Sell Itself at Fairs

 When it comes to art fairs, there’s a strong case to be made that the gallery owner and the staff buzzing around the booth are at least as equally important as the art pieces on display.